GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 Can I take semaglutide for weight loss without diabetes?

 Yes.
-Semaglutide 2.4 mg (Wegovy, Noveltreat, Obeda) is approved in India for chronic weight management in adults with BMI ≥27.5, or ≥25 with a comorbidity, regardless of diabetes status.
-The STEP 1 trial enrolled adults without diabetes and showed 14.9% mean weight loss.
+Semaglutide 2.4 mg is approved in India for chronic weight management in adults with BMI ≥27.5, or ≥25 with a comorbidity, regardless of diabetes status.
+The obesity-approved brands are Wegovy (Novo Nordisk) and Noveltreat (Sun Pharma); Obeda is currently approved for type 2 diabetes only.
+The STEP 1 trial enrolled adults without diabetes and showed 15.3% mean weight loss.
 See STEP trial evidence →

 What is the minimum age to take semaglutide in India?